iskandergaba/pyriodicity/README.md

 # Export the package dependencies to requirements.txt
 poetry export --output requirements.txt

-# If you wish to export all the dependencies, including those needed for testing, run the following command
+# If you wish to include testing dependencies as well, run the following command
 poetry export --with test --output requirements-dev.txt

+# The same as above if you wish to export documentation dependencies
+poetry export --with docs --output requirements-docs.txt
 ```

 ## References